 The benefits are quickly summarized below.

-• Cost.
-ICF can be nearly the same cost of other building materials, depending on the contractor’s familiarity with the product.
+- Cost.
+Insulating concrete forms can be nearly the same cost of other building materials, depending on the contractor’s familiarity with the product.

 Annually, ICF Builder holds a project-based competition for the best use of ICF.
 This year, three projects where Schaefer provided structural design were chosen as winners in their respective categories.